I-rem/born2beroot/README.md

 `$useradd username`
 The evaluated student must now explain to you how he was able to set up the rules requested in the subject on their virtual machine.
 Normally there should be one or two modified files
 - Ask the student being evaluated to create a group named "evaluating" in front of you and assign it to this user.
 Finally, check that this user belongs to the "evaluating" group.
 - Ask the student evaluated to explain the advantages of this password policy, as well as the advantages and disadvantages of its implementation.
+We are forcing the users to use complicated passwords that will be hard to crack which is an obvious advantage.
+However when people have to change passwords constantly it becomes hard to remember so they generally choose to write down the passwords or use the same/similar passwords for every account they have both of which create security risks.
 #### What are the advantages and diasadvantages of the password policy we implemented in this project?
 Of course, answering that it is because the subject asks for it does not count.
 ### Hostname and partitions